RobinTTY/NordigenApiClient/README.md

         Console.WriteLine($"Requisition couldn't be created: {requisitionResponse.Error!.Summary}");
    ```

-3. You will now need to accept the end user agrrement by following the authentication link.
+3. You will now need to accept the end user agreement by following the authentication link.
 After that you will be able to retrieve the accounts linked to your bank account:

    ```cs
    var requisitionId = "your-requisition-id";